Benji-clm/C-Compiler/calculator_2/README.md

 # Calculator

 This folder contains a significantly more complex calculator than the previous simple_calc.
 Major changes will include control constructs such as **if-else** and **while** statements.
 In addition, I will start working on constructing a syntax tree during parsing.
-After parsing, we walk the syntax tree to produce the ouput.
-This calculator will have three versions:
+After parsing, we walk through the syntax tree to produce the ouput.
+We will do so through three different methods:
 - An interpreter that executes statements during the tree walk.
 - A compiler that generates code for a hypothetical stack-based machine.
 - A version that generates a synatx tree of the original program.